mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 ## Conclusion

 Congratulations!
 You have successfully created an EC2 instance with Ansible.
 You can now use the instance to run Ansible playbooks and containers.
 Another avenue to explore is [Terraform](https://www.terraform.io/) for deterministic deployment instead of relying on the AWS Console.
-This is a topic that will be covered in future posts.
+This will be covered in future posts.

 ## Reference